Miyazaki’s motto: Living for art as The Wind Rises

 “That was interesting,” says one of his bosses, after a meeting.
 “It was inspiring!” says the other, his hair flapping like wings, as they stroll down a corridor.

 There are traces of the director’s other themes and concerns – “Men have it so good,” scoffs Satomi, with a hint of the feminism that has given Ghibli an unparalleled run of female leads, while Joe Hisaiashi’s music is typically beautiful – but it’s in this final, atypical entry that you sense Hayao Miyazaki the most.
-In the rustling of his pages; in his seemingly tireless work ethic; in his ability, most of all, to share that imagination with audiences.
+In the endless rustling of his pages, and in his ability to share that imagination with audiences.